 The mission of the Timed Text Working Group is to develop W3C Recommendations for media online captioning by developing and maintaining new versions of the Timed Text Markup Language (TTML) and WebVTT (Web Video Text Tracks) based on implementation experience and interoperability feedback, and the creation of semantic mappings between those languages.

-Technical discussion takes place on the Working Group discussion list, email@example.com (archive).
+Technical discussion takes place on GitHub repository issues and pull requests and on the Working Group discussion list, email@example.com (archive).
 This is a public mailing list; to subscribe to the public-tt mailing list, please check the subscription procedure.

 How to join the group

 This group operates under the W3C Patent Policy, which ensures that specifications published by the group can be implemented on a royalty-free (RF) basis.
 To record agreement from all participants with that W3C Patent Policy, joining the group involves completing several steps:

 - If you're affiliated with a W3C member organization